Blazemeter/taurus/site/dat/docs/Apiritif.md

 ### Commonly used capabilities

-  - browser
+  - browserName
-  - version
+  - browserVersion
-  - platform
+  - acceptInsecureCerts
-  - device # ID of the device (Mobile browser)
+  - platformName — commonly used for mobile devices

-  - os_version # commonly used only for mobile
+Full capabilities list is [here](https://www.selenium.dev/documentation/webdriver/capabilities/).

 Note: Currently it is possible to perform basic tests in mobile browsers using the available actions commands, in the future more commands related to mobile will be incorporated to allow a better interactivity.